Last update: 1 week ago

 So, now you know how to clean plastic blinds.
 But what about maintaining them?

 Just clean them often (on both sides)!
 Removing dust can keep your blinds looking great.
 And, of course, you’ll want to take care of any dirt, stains, etc., as soon as they get on the surface.

 While a regular wash and wipe will generally be enough to keep your outdoor blinds clean, there are products you can use to help keep them in top condition.
-Blind care kits can prevent the plastic from going hazy and even create a protective film over it to avoid scratches and damage.
+Blind care kits can prevent the plastic from hazing and even create a protective film to avoid scratches and damage.

 How to clean fabric blinds and shades

 Fabric blinds are indeed beautiful.
 There are so many different options out there; you’re bound to find the perfect one for you!
 But getting a fabulous set of fabric blinds is not enough.
 You have to be prepared for the maintenance part, too.